BlazeInferno64/readtastic.js/README.md

 ## Built on Top of Node.js readline library

-Under the hood, `readline` leverages the built-in [readline library](https://nodejs.org/api/readline.html) in Node.js, ensuring a seamless and efficient experience.
+Under the hood, `readtastic` leverages the built-in [readline library](https://nodejs.org/api/readline.html) in Node.js, ensuring a seamless and efficient experience.

 # Api usage